 During my brief visit to Egypt, this diverse, historically and culturally rich country surprised me in a number of ways.
 Here is the first half of that story.

 Back in March, I went on my first paid assignment as an AFAR Ambassador.
-If you follow our Facebook Page or Twitter, you probably saw mention of my travels to Egypt and you might have wondered why I haven’t written about it.
+If you follow our Facebook Page or Twitter, you probably saw mention of my travels to Egypt, and you might have wondered why I haven’t written about it.
 Actually, I have, in multiple places, just not here.
 Today I’m changing that.

 In addition to sharing the work I did for AFAR and USTOA, I want to share some of my personal experiences and a ‘behind the scenes look’ at my all too brief visit to Egypt – a country that surprised me in many ways.

-This post is different from my normal articles, because it shares some of my experiences as a travel writer, not just a tourist.
+This post is different from my normal articles because it shares some of my experiences as a travel writer, not just a tourist.
 I’ve kept my discoveries, more or less, in chronological order.
 This post is much longer than normal, but I hope you enjoy it.

 A bit of background:

-Problem #1: Time – I did’t actually get to participate in the whole 10-day tour.
-I had just over 3 days to cram in as much Egypt as I could.
+Problem #1: Time – I didn’t actually get to participate in the whole 10-day tour.
+I had just over three days to cram in as much Egypt as I could.
 While it was filled with extraordinary experiences (as you’ll see), it was no holiday.
 In 4 nights, I had about 7 hours of sleep.
 Total.
 While the other guests were lounging in their gorgeous rooms, I was huddled in the lobby (the only place I could get wifi) doing my required social media updates, responding to emails, and keeping CheeseWeb running.
 When I got home, I slept.
 For a day.

 Problem #2: Restrictions on Media – This could also fall under things that surprised me about Egypt, but it’s important for background.
 Unlike anywhere else I have visited as a travel writer, Egypt placed restrictions on what we could do and (especially) film and photograph.
-I was travelling with several other journalists and we were required to register with the ministry of media and have a ‘minder’ with us for one day of our visit.
+I was travelling with several other journalists, and we were required to register with the ministry of media and have a ‘minder’ with us for one day of our visit.
 It was truly odd.
 My hat goes off to the incredible A&K staff, who paved the way for us.
 They fought to show us the ‘real’ Egypt and not just the glossy brochure version.
 Even so, the ‘minder’ refused to let us eat street food in Cairo and was pretty particular about where I pointed my camera.

 Now, on to the good stuff:

 First, I must admit, Egypt was never high on my ‘places to visit’ list.
 I felt a bit guilty about this, as I know it’s a dream destination for many.
-As a child, I loved reading about Ancient Egypt, and even went through a phase of wanting to be an archeologist, but that fascination didn’t carry into adulthood.
+As a child, I loved reading about Ancient Egypt, and even went through a phase of wanting to be an archaeologist, but that fascination didn’t carry into adulthood.

 It didn’t help that I had just come from my first experience in North Africa and it had been a challenging one.
 Add to that my fear of package tours and you can see why I had mixed feelings.
-While I was excited for this great opportunity, I couldn’t help feeling a bit of trepidation about the whole thing.
+While I was excited about this great opportunity, I couldn’t help feeling a bit of trepidation about the whole thing.